2023-2024 First-Year Housing Registration

 Students who desire to find and pick other specific people to be roommates with have an option: My College Roomie.
 Using My College Roomie is not required and many students each year decide to let our housing assignment system determine who their roommate(s) will be, based on personal living preferences indicated in their housing registration.

-My College Roomie will launch on May 10 and first-year students who have claimed a GW email address and UserID will be notified that their account in My College Roomie has been created.
+My College Roomie will launch around May 9 and first-year students who have claimed a GW email address and UserID will be notified that their account in My College Roomie has been created.

 Students in living-learning communities, such as Civic House, the Women's Leadership Program, the University Honors Program, and the Politics & Values Program, will only be able to discover and match with other members of their program or program's cohort.